MNThomson/ZoomBuddy/README.md

 - [ ] Add MacOS/Linux support (find binary installation location)
 - [ ] Add system tray icon
 - [ ] Fix the time system to be base 60
+- [ ] Add code to check if version is current